MetPX/sarracenia/doc/mirroring_use_case.rst

 In November 2016, Environment and Climate Change Canada's (ECCC) Meteorological Service of Canada (MSC), as part of a the High Performance Computing Replacement (HPCR) project asked for very large directory trees to be mirrored in real-time.
 It was known from the outset that these trees would be too large to deal with using ordinary tools.
-It is expected to take about 15 months to explore the issue and arrive at an effective operational deployment.
-It should be noted that SSC worked throughout this period in close partnership with ECCC, and that this deployment required the very active participation of sophisticated users, to follow along with the twists and turns and different avenues explored and implemented.
+It is expected that it will take about 15 months to explore the issue and arrive at an effective operational deployment.
+It should be noted that SSC worked throughout this period in close partnership with ECCC, and that this deployment required the very active participation of sophisticated users to follow along with the twists and turns and different avenues explored and implemented.

-The Computing environment is Canada's national weather centre, whose primary application a "production" numerical weather prediction suite, where models run 7/24 hours/day running different simulations (models of the atmosphere, and sometimes waterways and ocean, and the land under the atmosphere) either ingesting current observations aka *assimilation*, mapping them to a grid *analysis*, and then walking the grid forward in time *prediction/prognostic*.
-The forecasts follow a precise schedule throughout the 24hour cycle, and delays have ripples, so considerable effort is expended to avoid interruptions and maintain that schedule.
+The computing environment is Canada's national weather centre, whose primary application is *production* numerical weather prediction, where models run 7/24 hours/day running different simulations (models of the atmosphere, and sometimes waterways and ocean, and the land under the atmosphere) either ingesting current observations aka *assimilation*, mapping them to a grid *analysis*, and then walking the grid forward in time *prediction/prognostic*.
+The forecasts follow a precise schedule throughout the 24hour cycle, feeding into one another, so delays ripple, and considerable effort is expended to avoid interruptions and maintain schedule.

  * **FIXME:** likely better to get a program person to review the above...
  * **FIXME:** insert system diagram here... show SC1,PPP1,SS1 <-> SC2,PPP2,SS2*